SENTHILAMUTHAN/SENTHILAMUTHAN/README.md

 ## 🚀 About Me

-"As an aspiring data analytics enthusiast, I bring 5 months of practical experience in extracting valuable insights from data.
+"As an aspiring data analytics enthusiast, I bring practical experience in extracting valuable insights from data.
 I possess a strong command of data analysis methodologies and tools, and I have a proven history of converting intricate data into compelling and informative stories.
 Additionally, I have earned a Google Data Analytics Professional Certificate, further enhancing my skills and knowledge in this field."

   🌱 I’m currently enhancing my *Data analytics skills*